NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

     - Open the Docker container in **VSC**, with the correct WSL assigned (see section 4)

 <details class="nje-back-box">

-  <summary>Alternative: Docker Desktop WSL Integration Settings
+  <summary>Docker Desktop WSL Integration: Required Setup & Workflow Choice
   </summary>

-## When to Use This Method

-This procedure is **optional and less reliable** when using multiple WSL distributions.
-Since we start the Docker container directly from a running WSL distribution (as described in section: 'Start Docker from the WSL Distribution'), this alternative approach is unnecessary for our setup.

-**Use this method only if:**
+## WSL Integration Is Required

+Enabling WSL integration in Docker Desktop is **always required** for this development environment.
+This allows Docker Desktop to communicate with your WSL distributions and containers.

+## Two Workflows: Recommended vs. Automatic

+**1. Recommended Workflow (for most users, especially with multiple WSLs):**
+- Enable WSL integration in Docker Desktop (see steps below)
-- You're **not** starting containers from within WSL
+- Start containers directly from your chosen WSL distribution (using `wsl -d <distro>` and Docker CLI)
-- You're using a limited number of WSL distributions (or just the default)
-- You prefer Docker Desktop's automatic integration

-**Limitation:** When multiple WSL distributions are integrated with Docker Desktop, Docker may randomly select any enabled distribution.
-If a default WSL is configured, it will be used automatically—but this is less predictable than our recommended approach.

-## Configuration Steps

-To enable Docker Desktop's WSL integration for this distribution:
+- This ensures predictable behavior and correct X11 forwarding.

+**2. Automatic Selection Workflow (not recommended, only for single/default WSL setups):**
+- Enable WSL integration in Docker Desktop
+- Let Docker Desktop automatically select the WSL distribution when starting containers
+- This can be unpredictable if multiple WSLs are enabled, as Docker may randomly select one.

+**Limitation:** With multiple WSL distributions enabled, Docker Desktop may select any of them, leading to confusion or broken setups.
+Always prefer the recommended workflow above.

+## How to Enable WSL Integration

 1. Open **Docker Desktop** → **Settings** → **Resources** → **WSL integration**
 2. In the **'Enable integration with additional distros:'** section:
   - If you don't see this option, click **Refetch distros**
   - Locate and select **`Ubuntu-docker-App-X11-Win32Dev`**
   - **Ensure only this distribution is selected** (disable others to avoid conflicts)
 3. Click **Apply & Restart**
   - Docker Desktop should restart automatically
   - You may need to manually restart the container if it doesn't reconnect

 **Troubleshooting:** If clicking "Apply & Restart" doesn't take effect, try running Docker Desktop with **Administrator rights**, then repeat the steps above.